 Tea/Coffee/glass of wine/biscuits are available at meetings for a voluntary donation.

-Second and forth Thursday
+Second and fourth Thursday

 of the month